pulumi/pulumi-hugo/themes/default/content/blog/next-level-iac-pulumi-automation-api/index.md

 ## Conclusion

 In this blog post, we have seen how you can use Pulumi Automation API to build your own Service API and expose it to your organization.
-This allows you to treat your infrastructure as a service and interact with it in a programmatic way.

 We have also seen how you can use API Economy to create new business models and revenue streams by exposing your infrastructure to the rest of the organization.

 I hope that this blog post has given you some ideas on how you can take your IaC to the next level and make it more accessible to your organization.